 Stroller Drink Holders

 With drink holders, the more the merrier!
-I don’t know if anyone else does this or if it’s just me, but I start out my day with coffee in one hand and a water bottle in the other.
+I don’t know if anyone else does this or if it’s just me, but I start my day with coffee in one hand and a water bottle in the other.
 Extra holders are a must!

 Other Stroller Items

 Here are some other stroller accessories worth mentioning.
-The side sling, a stroller handle for toddlers who love to walk and hold the side of the stroller, and the detachable stroller extension with a seat.
+The side sling, a stroller handle for toddlers who love to walk and hold the side of the stroller, and a detachable stroller extension with a seat.
 All great items to add to your Disney day.

 Stroller Lights

-I’m not sure who started the attaching stroller lights craze but THANK YOU!!!
+I’m not sure who started the stroller lights craze but THANK YOU!!!
 Black strollers at night can be virtually impossible to see.
 Not only is it safer for those walking around you, but you will be able to spot your stroller if you get separated from your party or while it’s in the stroller parking zones.

 Airplane Pockets/Travel Tray